 Last weekend we killed a pig, and on that occasion I baked cottage cheese scones.
 Scones are inevitable element of the pig killing day in Hungary; if pálinka is the welcome drink, pogácsa can be called the welcome snack, which is served right after the arrival of the slaughtermen – scones can dampen well the pálinka’s effect.

 The recipe calls for túró, which is quite dry and crumbly, not as creamy as the cottage cheese available in abroad.
-Therefore if your cottage cheese is too creamy and moist, you have to remove the whey first, otherwise the recipe won’t work.
+So, if your cottage cheese is too creamy and moist, you have to remove the whey first, otherwise the recipe won’t work.
 There is a simple practice to extract the whey: place a fine strainer over a bowl, put the cottage cheese into the sieve and let the whey drip in the bowl below for a couple of hours or overnight.

 - 500 g (~4 cups) all-purpose flour